 - Pain on the outside of the hip

-- Sharp pain which progresses to a dull ache
+- Sharp pain that progresses to a dull ache

 - Pain that makes activity and sleep difficult

-- Worsen pain when getting up out of a chair, using stairs, and during extended walking, running or biking
+- Worsening pain when getting up out of a chair, using stairs, and during extended walking, running, or biking

 How is trochanteric bursitis diagnosed?